dgny01/Cache-Observability-Project/README.md

 | t2       | 98 ns              | irq_handler | interrupt fired |

 This will help identify whether latency anomalies are caused by **real hardware cache misses** or **kernel scheduling noise**.

+This project is evolving toward a predictive systems reliability engine that bridges kernel observability, hardware behavior, and performance engineering.

 Author